Skip to content

 Context

-• “Inside Job” (Pearl Jam): Extended collaborative piece
+• “Inside Job” (Pearl Jam): Previous extended collaborative piece

-• “Bu$hleaguer” (Riot Act): Previous direct political commentary
+• “Bu$hleaguer” (Riot Act): Direct political commentary (less nuanced)

-• “Quick Escape” (same album): Gigaton’s other political track
+• “Quick Escape” (same album): Gigaton’s other explicit political track